Labor history of the United States: Coal strike of 1919

 The United Mine Workers under John L. Lewis called a strike for November 1, 1919, in all soft (bituminous) coal fields.
 They had agreed to a wage agreement to run until the end of World War I and now sought to make permanent their wartime gains.
 US Attorney General A. Mitchell Palmer invoked the Lever Act, a wartime measure that made it a crime to interfere with the production or transportation of necessities.
 Ignoring the court order 400,000 coal workers walked out.
 The coal operators played the radical card, saying Vladimir Lenin and Leon Trotsky had ordered the strike and were financing it, and some of the press echoed that language.

 Lewis, facing criminal charges and sensitive to the propaganda campaign, withdrew his strike call.
 Lewis did not fully control the faction-ridden UAW and many locals ignored his call.
 As the strike dragged on into its third week, supplies of the nation's main fuel were running low and the public called for ever stronger government action.
-Final agreement came after five weeks with the miners getting a 14 percent raise, far less than they wanted.
+Final agreement came after five weeks with the miners getting a 14 percent raise.